elvisramirez02/DataEngineering_Data_Modeling_NoSQL_with_Cassandra/README.md

-# DataEngineering_UdacityDEND_Data_Modeling_with_Cassandra
+🎵 Data Engineering: Data Modeling with Cassandra

-# Project: Data Modeling with Cassandra
+Project: Data Modeling with Cassandra
+Hi there! 👋

-A startup called Sparkify wants to analyze the data they've been collecting on songs and user activity on their new music streaming app.
-The analysis team is particularly interested in understanding what songs users are listening to.
-Currently, there is no easy way to query the data to generate the results, since the data reside in a directory of CSV files on user activity on the app.
+Welcome to my project on Data Modeling with Cassandra.
+In this project, I worked on creating a data model for a startup called Sparkify, which wants to analyze the data they've collected on songs and user activity from their new music streaming app. 🎶

-They'd like a data engineer to create an Apache Cassandra database which can create queries on song play data to answer the questions, and wish to bring you on the project.
-Your role is to create a database for this analysis.
-You'll be able to test your database by running queries given to you by the analytics team from Sparkify to create the results.

-# Project Overview
+Project Overview
-In this project, you'll apply what you've learned on data modeling with Apache Cassandra and complete an ETL pipeline using Python.
-To complete the project, you will need to model your data by creating tables in Apache Cassandra to run queries.
-You are provided with part of the ETL pipeline that transfers data from a set of CSV files within a directory to create a streamlined CSV file to model and insert data into Apache Cassandra tables.
+Sparkify's analysis team is super curious about what songs users are listening to. 🎧 However, querying the data is challenging because it currently sits in a directory of CSV files containing user activity. 📂

+So, they brought me on board as a data engineer to tackle this problem!
+My mission is to:

+Create an Apache Cassandra database 🗄️
+Design tables to enable efficient queries on song play data 🎤 Run queries provided by Sparkify's analytics team to generate meaningful insights 📊 What I Did
+In this project, I:

+Data Modeling: Designed and created tables in Apache Cassandra to run specific queries.
-We have provided you with a project template that takes care of all the imports and provides a structure for ETL pipeline you'd need to process this data.
+ETL Pipeline: Completed an ETL pipeline using Python to process and insert data into Cassandra tables. 🐍 The project template I used included all the necessary imports and provided a structure for the ETL pipeline, making it easier to process the data efficiently.

+How It Works
+Data Import: Transferred data from a set of CSV files within a directory.
+Data Processing: Streamlined the CSV files to model the data.
+Data Insertion: Inserted the processed data into Apache Cassandra tables.